yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 Keeping the pursuit for accuracy, byte[] also implemented {{< gh-hovercard "9832" "HLE multiprocess" >}} for services.
 Now instead of pushing the game’s requests to the services, the services wait for the requests to arrive.
 All this processing is done, for the most part, in what would be the emulated `core 3` of the Switch, instead of all over the place with one thread per service.
-Games usually only have access to cores 0 to 2, so we’re making good use of the normally free last core available, just as the actual Switch operating system does!
+Games usually only have access to cores 0 to 2, so we're now dedicating the last core for system service processing, just as the actual Switch operating system does!

 This part of CPU emulation is one of the main reasons we recommend at least 6 cores in our [hardware requirements](https://yuzu-emu.org/help/quickstart/#hardware-requirements), 4 for uninterrupted emulation of the Switch’s CPU, and extras for other processes and tasks.
 Just a 4 core CPU will be usually overburdened.
 HT/SMT may help, but that will always depend on the workload at any given moment.
 A SMT/HT thread can’t improve performance in a significant way if the core is already saturated.